Taiwan says China blocked agreement with BioNTech on COVID-19 shooting | ExBulletin

 Fosun did not respond to requests for comment.

-Earlier Wednesday, Zhu Fenglian, a spokesman for China’s Taiwan Affairs Office, said the Taiwanese government was using excuses to stop vaccines from going there from China.
+China’s foreign ministry said Taiwan’s channels for receiving vaccines from them were calm, while China’s Taiwan Affairs Office said Taipei was using excuses to stop the shooting.

-China was “happy to see” Fosun’s willingness to secure shots in Taiwan, she added.
+China was happy to see Fosuns ready to provide vaccines in Taiwan, the Chinese office added.

 With tight supplies, some politicians from Taiwan have said the need for the shooting in Fosun was so urgent that the government should bring them immediately.

-But Taiwan Health Minister Chen Shih-chung told a daily news conference that they had not seen any supporting documentation regarding the vaccine Fosun was offering.
+But Taiwan Health Minister Chen Shih-chung told a daily news conference that they had not seen any supporting documentation about the vaccine Fosun was offering.

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online